ropensci/treebase/inst/doc/treebase/treebase_github.md

 and can maintain a record of the queries they used to collect their data as an R script.
-The ability to script this data-gathering step of research can go a long way to reducing errors and ensuring that an analysis can be replicated later, by the author or other groups [@Peng2011a].
+The ability to script this data-gathering step of research can go a long way to reducing errors and ensuring that an analysis can be replicated later, by the author or other groups (Peng et al. 2011).

 Any of the queries available on the web interface can now be made directly from R, including downloading and importing the phylogeny into